 The root Implicate Technology image of reality is: consciousness without content, which none the less permits all contents to exist.
 The truth of this is all-embracing.
-The function of this meditation is limited to preparing your understanding only; the meditations leading to experience of the final stage of enlightenment will be included in the follow-up teaching from the Implicate Technology Centre on the nature and purpose of reality: The advanced guide to enlightenment.
+The function of this meditation is limited to preparing your understanding only; the meditations leading to experience of the final stage of enlightenment will be included in the follow-up teaching from the Implicate Technology Centre on the nature and purpose of reality: Towards Effortiess Activity: the advanced guide to enlightenment.